 24 hours a day, 7 days a week.
 1-800-480-BANK (2265)

 1SBA loans subject to SBA eligibility.
-Huntington is the #1 SBA 7(a) lender in Michigan.
-Source: U.S. Small Business Administration (SBA) from October 1, 2009 through September 30, 2015.
+Huntington is the #1 SBA 7(a) lender in the number of loans in the region made up of Illinois, Indiana, Kentucky, Ohio, Michigan, West Virginia, Western Pennsylvania and Wisconsin.
+Source: U.S. Small Business Administration (SBA) from October 1, 2008 to September 30, 2016.